jonas-hag/ddsPLS/README.md

   install.packages("ddsPLS")
   ```

-  * From the under development repository from GitHub thanks to \code{devtools}
+  * From the under development repository from GitHub thanks to `r devtools`

   ```r
   # install.packages("devtools")